eugeneware/ffmpeg-static/README.md

 $ npm install ffmpeg-ffprobe-static
 ```

-*Note:* During installation, it will download the appropriate `ffmpeg` binary from the [`b4.3.1` GitHub release](https://github.com/descriptinc/ffmpeg-ffprobe-static/releases/tag/b4.3.1).
+*Note:* During installation, it will download the appropriate `ffmpeg`/`ffprobe` binary from the [`b4.3.1` GitHub release](https://github.com/descriptinc/ffmpeg-ffprobe-static/releases/tag/b4.3.1).
 Use and distribution of the binary releases of FFmpeg are covered by their respective license.

+Alternatively, it will fetch binaries from `FFMPEG_FFPROBE_STATIC_BASE_URL` if set as an environment variable.
+The default base URL is https://github.com/descriptinc/ffmpeg-ffprobe-static/releases/download/.
+The install script will fetch binaries from `BASE_URL/binary-release-tag` (the `binary-release-tag` is set in package.json and can customized by setting `FFMPEG_BINARY_RELEASE`).

 ### Electron & other cross-platform packaging tools